On today’s date in 1809, Nova Scotian fisherman and pirate Edward Jordan was hanged for piracy in Halifax.

 HALIFAX HARBOUR STAMPS

-Throughout its history, Canada Post (formerly the Post Office Department) has depicted the Halifax Harbour on a number of stamps, including:
+Throughout its history, Canada Post (known as the Post Office Department before 1981) has depicted the Halifax Harbour on a number of stamps.

-- two 45-cent stamps that designer Dennis Page, of Page & Wood Inc. in Halifax, said were inspired by “memories of ships and naval personnel lined up on deck, shoulder to shoulder, coming and going in Halifax Harbour”; and
+- two 45-cent stamps designed by artist Dennis Page, of Halifax’s Page and Wood, who said the issue was inspired by “memories of ships and naval personnel lined up on deck, shoulder to shoulder, coming and going in Halifax Harbour”; and

 - two 46-cent stamps showing tall ships in the harbour in 2000.